 The second page should contain the abstract and the title of paper, in any of these languages: English, French, Germany, Italian, Portuguese or Spanish.

 To ensure anonymity in the refereeing process, do not put your name on this page.

 Authors of proposals are asked to observe two deadlines:

 Submission of abstracts: December 15, 2019.

-Submission of full copy of paper (after acceptance of proposal), May 15, 2020
+Submission of full copy of paper (after acceptance of proposal): a new deadline will be announced soon!

 Submitted abstracts will be reviewed by a program committee appointed by the Council of IAPS.
 The decision of the program committee will be communicated via e-mail to authors of abstracts not later than 31 January 2020.
 Authors whose proposals have been accepted will receive an official invitation to present a paper at the conference.